Bamboo Perspectives for the Andersonian

 In the fifth year, you continue with the same passion and steadfastly continue to water and fertilise it and then, something happens… Sometime during the fifth year, the bamboo tree sprouts.
 You come back each day for about six weeks and you watch it majestically grow THIRTY METRES IN SIX WEEKS!
 Yes, thirty metres in six weeks!
 Well, not really.
 It is thirty metres in five years.

 The point is simple.
-If you had given up at any one point, there would be no bamboo plant.
+If you had given up at any one point, there would have been no bamboo plant.
 It took almost impossible persistence.
 The Bamboo is there for one reason and one reason only – because you never gave up on it.

 Powerful images from the bamboo